[Case Study] How to Go From ZERO to SEVEN Pull-Ups in 10-Weeks Even When You’re a Busy Mom of Four and Work Full-time

 Now that you know some of the key things we look for prior to helping someone achieve their first pull-up, here’s Geni’s starting point:

-2. Basic Fundamental Strength – Check.
+2. Foundational Strength: – Check.
 All in order.

 This allowed us to pinpoint the one area that we needed to work on—the health of her shoulders and muscular endurance.